Thursday, March 20, 2025

 READ MORE: Click here for our latest Sports coverage

-Brackett has the opportunity to be named the Division III National Player of the Year, like Klimowicz did during her senior year.
+Brackett has the opportunity to be named the Division III National Player of the Year as Klimowicz did during her senior year.

 “I’m trying to change the program here,” said Brackett.
 “I want to get this program back to our winning ways.”

 “The first step is to see if they can play in our system,” said Williams.
-“Then, they have to be able to get in this school.
-Other schools have more flexibility , where they can bring in anybody.
+“Then, they have to be able to get into this school.
+Other schools have more flexibility, where they can bring in anybody.
 But we have to find the right match, both academically and athletically.”

 Follow Us on Social Media: